 The Federal Work-Study program is financial aid funded by the federal government.
-Work-study is available to students who attend the University at least half-time (6 credit hours per semester for undergraduates and 4 credit hours per semester for graduates) and who have financial need as determined by the federal formula.
+Work-study is available to students who attend the university at least half-time (6 credit hours per semester for undergraduates and 4 credit hours per semester for graduates) and who have financial need as determined by the federal formula.
 Consideration is first given to those students who demonstrate financial need and who meet the priority deadline.
-Students secure workstudy positions by interviewing with on-campus and off-campus employers.
-A list of available positions can be found on Kent State University's mainframe "gopher" system and at various computer terminals throughout the campus.
+Students secure workstudy positions by interviewing for hourly employment with oncampus and off-campus employers.
+Job opportunities are listed online by the Career Services Center at www.kent.edu/career or in the Career Services Center in Room 261, Michael Schwartz Center.
 For further information contact the Career Services Center at (330) 672-2360.